 - I. The WFSE and UW agree that within Harborview Medical Center and UW Medical Center, patient safety and satisfaction and infection control are core to their missions as health care organizations.
 The training, responsibilities and performance expectations of Environmental Services staff have grown over the years to incorporate new technologies and procedures to reduce infection rates and improve patient satisfaction.
 To that end, the parties agree that: - A. Effective July 1, 2013, the employer will revise the job classification Custodian, Custodial Supervisor 1 and 2 to better reflect typical work and duties performed in the medical centers environment. - B. Effective January 1, 2014, an Infection Control Premium pay of \$1.00 per hour will be created.
 It will only be available to Custodians, Custodians in lead assignments, and Custodian Supervisors working in the medical centers who have successfully met all the required competencies for the position, as outlined in Attachment A. Between the date of this agreement and the effective date, the Employer will evaluate medical center custodians and provide them feedback and/or additional training as determined necessary by the Employer.
-Any remedial training in English language proficiency remains the responsibility of the employee.
-Custodians who do not satisfactorily meet the required competencies may be reassigned to non-patient care areas. - C. The Employer will continue to manage all custodians based in its medical centers according to the required competencies and failure to meet them may be subject to corrective action.
-The parties further agree that management assessments of employee competencies to qualify for the Infection Control Premium Pay are only grievable up to Step 2 of the grievance procedure as provided in Article 24. - II.
+Custodians who do not satisfactorily meet the required competencies may be reassigned to non-patient care areas.
+Any test results themselves will not be used to justify corrective action, discipline or layoff. - C. Employees who successfully pass the modules regarding Infection Control and Patient Safety, which include handling and cleaning of biomedical equipment, cleaning of contact and respiratory isolation rooms, discharge cleaning and appropriate use of chemicals will be eligible to be paid for the premium including applicable retroactive payments from the time that they successfully pass those modules.
+The \$1.00 per hour premium commences the first full pay period thereafter and will be paid retroactively to January 1, 2014, provided that employees pass the test by March 21, 2014.
+Employees who pass the test after March 21, 2014 will be paid from the date they pass the test. - D. Employees will receive adequate notice of the date for the taking of any of the tests contemplated in this Agreement.
+Employees may take the test when they are ready on or before either March 21, 2014, and/or any subsequent later date that re-testing may occur. - E. The Employer will continue to manage all custodians based in its medical centers according to the required competencies and failure to meet them may be subject to corrective action.
+The parties further agree that management assessments of employee competencies to qualify for the Infection Control Premium Pay are only grievable up to Step 2 of the grievance procedure as provided in Article 24.

+- II.
 To further advance the effective management of all University facilities, the UW and WFSE agree that: - A. The job classification Custodian Lead will be converted to an assignment, per the employer's proposal dated 7/27/12.
 (See Attachment B).
 The premium associated with such lead assignments will be \$1.65 per hour.
-Affected leads working in the medical centers must meet required competencies as outlined on Attachment A to retain their lead responsibilities.

-B. The job classification Custodian Supervisor 1 will be placed on Pay Table BI at Salary Range 37 in Appendix I Job Classifications.
+Affected leads working in the medical centers must meet required competencies as outlined on Attachment A to retain their lead responsibilities. - B. The job classification Custodian Supervisor 1 will be placed on Pay Table BI at Salary Range 37 in Appendix I Job Classifications.
 The job classification Custodian Supervisor 2 will be placed on Pay Table BI at Salary Range 41 in Appendix I Job Classifications.